joshwright10/NexthinkPSUtils/docs/functions/Get-NxtRemoteActionUsageInMetrics.md

 ## PARAMETERS

 ### -MetricTreeXMLPath
-Specifies the XML file containing an export of metrics from the Nexthink Finder.
+Specifies the XML file containing an export of Metrics from the Nexthink Finder.
-Note that the MetricTree can be exported by right clicking on the Scores section and then exporting to file.
+The MetricTree can be exported by right clicking on the Metrics section and then exporting to file.

 ```yaml
 Type: System.String